Welcome to Telkwa

 healthy, friendly, diverse and thriving community.

-First Nation people often came to fish at the junction of the Telkwa and Wetsonqua (now Bulkley) Rivers.
-The word “Telkwa” means “river flowing north” and the syllable “kwa” or “qua” means river in the local Carrier language.
+First Nation people often came to fish at the junction of the Telkwa and Witzin'kwa (now Bulkley) Rivers.
+The word “Telkwa” means “muddy river”, referring to its colour in the spring.
+The syllable “kwa” or “qua” means river in the local Carrier language.

-It was in 1906 that surveyors first laid out the town site of Telkwa, but prospectors had already been mining in area for quite a few years.
+It was in 1906 that surveyors first laid out the townsite of Telkwa, although prospectors had been mining in area for quite a few years.
 The first townsite in the area, Aldermere, was originally established on the bluff above the Bulkley River, located on the Telegraph Trail system, and was a central restocking spot for prospectors following the call of the Gold Rush.
-As the Grand Trunk Pacific Railway began constructing the western section of their railway in 1907, many businesses and settlers began to move down the hill to the present site of Telkwa to be closer to the anticipated railway and an easier access to water.
-Today, over 100 years later, the community of Telkwa continues to be called home by its’ nearly 1,300 residents (2016 census).
+As the Grand Trunk Pacific Railway began constructing the western section of their railway in 1907, many businesses and settlers began to move down the hill to the present site of Telkwa to be closer to the anticipated railway and for an easier access to water.
+Today, over 100 years later, the community of Telkwa continues to be called home by its’ 1,474 residents (2021 census).

 An extensive walking trail system winds through the original townsite of Aldermere and embraces Telkwa's parks and historical buildings, including the restored 1910 St. Stephen's Anglican Church and the Pioneer Museum.
 Many of Telkwa's historical buildings, including the library, remain as testaments to our past and can be seen with a self-guided walking tour.